 - Gather your materials.
-You will need some paper ( I get this craft paper in the mailing supply section of Walmart, way cheaper than real butcher paper), markers and something to put the paper on the wall with.
+You will need some paper ( I get this craft paper in the mailing supply section of Walmart, way cheaper than real butcher paper), markers and something to put the paper on the wall.
 I use painter’s tape, and I use a lot, so my toddler doesn’t pick it off.

 - Draw a house.